 DISCUSSION

 The pH value of the soil (pH=6.24) was within the pH range of 6–7 considered as suitable for optimum performance of vegetables (Purselglove 1992).
-The chemical properties of the soil were low suggesting the need for its increased supply in the soil to improve the growth and yield of tomato.
-This expectation was met with the application of PM and NLE singly and in all combinations which increased the selected growth parameters at all sampling stages.
+The chemical properties of the soil were low, suggesting the need for its increased supply in the soil to improve the growth and yield of tomato.
+This expectation was met with the application of PM and NLE singly and in all combinations, which increased the selected growth parameters at all sampling stages.

 The result of the study showed that the growth and yield parameters of the treated tomato varieties were enhanced following the application of poultry manure and neem leaf extract.
 Significant differences were recorded in all the treatments assessed in this trial.
-All the growth and yield parameters were found to be increased as the week after planting increased.
+All the growth and yield parameters were found to increase as the week after planting increased.
 The differences in growth and yield parameters of the treated tomato plants may have resulted probably because of differences in plant nutrients in the rates of the treatments applied.
-The statistically similar values obtained in virtually all the parameters assessed under the control treatment could be attributable to the insufficient quantity of nutrients to stimulate the plant growth and yield as several elements must be present in the soil for good crop production and nutrients naturally found in soil are very essential for the growth and yield of the plants.
-Also, the findings of Shuka and Naik (1993) showed that tomatoes require nutrient such as N, P, K, Mg, Ca and Na for good production, These nutrients are specific in function and must be supplied to the plant at the right time and in the right quantity.
-Uzo (1971) also emphasized on the satisfactory balance of N, P, and K nutrient elements for good production of tomato.
+The statistically similar values obtained in virtually all the parameters assessed under the control treatment could be attributable to the insufficient quantity of nutrients to stimulate the plant growth and yield, as several elements must be present in the soil for good crop production, and nutrients naturally found in soil are essential for the growth and yield of the plants.
+Also, the findings of Shuka and Naik (1993) showed that tomatoes require nutrients such as N, P, K, Mg, Ca and Na for good production.
+These nutrients are specific in function and must be supplied to the plant at the right time and in the right quantity.
+Uzo (1971) also emphasized the satisfactory balance of N, P, and K nutrient elements for the good production of tomato.

-From the values recorded, it was also observed that Jos variety performed competitively better and responded better to the treatments applied more than the Roma VF and Beef varieties in all the parameters measured in this study.
-The differences observed among the varieties could be attributable to the genetic makeup of the individual variety, adaptability of the varieties to the soil under study as well as the nutrient content of the plant and animal extract used.
+From the values recorded, it was also observed that the Jos variety performed competitively better and responded better to the treatments applied more than the Roma VF and Beef varieties in all the parameters measured in this study.
+The differences observed among the varieties could be attributable to the genetic makeup of the individual variety, the adaptability of the varieties to the soil under study, as well as the nutrient content of the plant and animal extract used.
 For instance, Tripathi et al. (2013) reported differences among varieties of chickpea in days to 50% flowering.
-Also, Tesfahun et al., 2018 reported differences on growth and yield of two chickpea varieties to rates of blended fertilizer and row spacing.
+Also, Tesfahun et al. (2018) reported differences in the growth and yield of two chickpea varieties to rates of blended fertilizer and row spacing.